jundalisay/spblist/content/en/research/spinoza/metaphysics/part-1/chapter-04.md

 For as much as you take away from the duration of a thing, so much you necessarily take away from its existence.
 Now in order that duration may be determined, we compare it with the decree IS understood only when we conceive the thmg clearly and distinctly.
 For the essence of the thmg, considered In rtself.

 is nothmg other than God's decree, or his deternnnate wIll.
-But we are ruso saying that the necessity of eXistence is no different from the necessity of essence (Chapter 9 of Part 2); that is, when we say that God has decreed that the triangle should exist, we are saying nothing other than that God has so arranged the order of nature and of causes that the triangle should necessarily eXISt at a particular time.
-So if we were to understand the order of causes as established by God, we should fmd that the triangle nrust exist at a particular time with the same ne�
+But we are also saying that the necessity of existence is no different from the necessity of essence (Chapter 9 of Part 2); that is, when we say that God has decreed that the triangle should exist, we are saying nothing other than that God has so arranged the order of nature and of causes that the triangle should necessarily eXISt at a particular time.
+So if we were to understand the order of causes as established by God, we should fmd that the triangle nrust exist at a particular time with the same necessity as we now fmd, when we attend to the triangle's nature, that its three angles are equal to two nght angles -

-Cesslty as we now fmd, when we attend to the triangle's nature, that its three angles are equal to two nght angles - P.B I
+duration of other things that have a fixed and determinate motion, and this comparison is called time.
-186 Principles of Cartesian Philosophy duration of other things that have a fixed and determinate motion, and this comparison is called time.

 Therefore time is not an affection of things, but a mere mode of thinking, or, as we have previously called it, a being of reason; for it is a mode of thinking serving to explicate duration.
 Here with regard to duration we should note something that will be useful to us later when we speak about eternity, to wit, that it is conceived as longer and shorter and as if composed of parts, and, secondly, that it is an attribute of existence only, not of essence.